Third Battle of the Aisne: Background

 On the morning of 27 May 1918, the Germans began a bombardment (Feuerwalze) of the Allied front lines with over 4,000 artillery pieces.
 The British suffered heavy losses, because Duchene was reluctant to abandon the Chemin des Dames ridge, after it had been captured at such cost the previous year, and had ordered them to mass together in the front trenches, in defiance of instructions from the French Commander-in-Chief Henri-Philippe Petain.
 Huddled together, they made easy artillery targets.

 The bombardment was followed by a poison gas drop.
-Once the gas had lifted, the main infantry assault by 17 German Sturmtruppen divisions commenced, part of an Army Group nominally commanded by Crown Prince Wilhelm, the eldest son of Kaiser Wilhelm II.
+Once the gas had lifted, the main infantry assault by 17 German Sturmtruppen divisions commenced, part of an Army Group nominally commanded by Wilhelm, German Crown Prince, the eldest son of Kaiser Wilhelm II.
 The Kaiser came to inspect the progress of the battle.
 He interviewed captured British Brigadier-General Hubert Rees (GOC 150th Brigade, part of 50th Division).
-The Kaiser was amused to learn that he was Welsh, the same nationality as Lloyd George.
+The Kaiser was amused to learn that he was Welsh, the same ethnicity as British Prime Minister David Lloyd George.

-Taken completely by surprise and with their defences spread thin, the Allies could not stop the attack and the German army advanced through a 40 km gap in the Allied lines.
+Taken completely by surprise and with their defences spread thin, the Allies could not stop the attack and the German Army advanced through a 40 km gap in the Allied lines.
 Reaching the Aisne in under six hours, the Germans smashed through eight Allied divisions on a line between Reims and Soissons, pushing the Allies back to the river Vesle and gaining an extra 15 km of territory by nightfall.

 The rapid advance resulted in the capture of just over 50,000 Allied soldiers and over 800 guns by 30 May 1918, prompting Ludendorff to change the operational objective from merely drawing away the enemy forces from the right wing of the German Army to advancing the attack of the Seventh Army.
 This had never been the intention of the operation, and having come within 56 km of Paris on 3 June, the German armies were beset by numerous problems, including heavy casualties, a lack of reserves, fatigue and supply shortages.

 Ultimately, following many Allied counter-attacks, the German advance came to a halt three days later.